-The size of the system VMEbus window for a node should be larger than what the vb driver needs.
-If the vb driver uses the entire system VMEbus window, there will be no space in the VMEbus window left for other VMEbus devices on the system to use.
+The size of the system VMEbus window for a node should exceed what the vb driver needs.
+If the vb driver uses the entire system VMEbus window, no window space remains for other VMEbus devices on the system to use.

 A system administrator must carefully configure all nodes on the backplane to have large enough system VMEbus windows to accommodate the needs of each, but not so much that there is little room left for other nodes.
-The system administrator should make a roadmap of each system's VMEbus device addresses and sizes and fit the vb needs around the needs of the other devices because the vb characteristics are user configurable.
+The system administrator should make a roadmap of each system's VMEbus device addresses and sizes and fit the vb needs around the needs of the other devices, because the vb characteristics are user configurable.

-3.5 Modifying vba univ Adapter Attributes
+3.5 Modifying vba_univ Adapter Attributes

 On each node in a vb network, you must modify VMEbus adapter attributes in /etc/sysconfigtab to configure unique system VMEbus windows for client communication and mailbox interrupts.
-If the node is UNIVERSE II-based, you add or modify values for vba univ kernel subsystem attributes that configure VMEbus windows.
-These attributes are described in Section 2.3.
+If the node is UNIVERSE II-based, you add or modify values for vba_univ kernel subsystem attributes that configure VMEbus windows.
+Section 2.3 describes these attributes.
+Note

 Do not directly edit /etc/sysconfigtab.
 Instead, use the sysconfigdb facility, as described in the sysconfigdb(8) reference page.
-It is recommended that you maintain private sysconfigtab file fragments for vba univ attributes and use sysconfigdb switches to add (-a -f), delete (-d), or merge (-m -f) vba univ attribute values.
+It is recommended that you maintain private sysconfigtab file fragments for vba_univ attributes and use sysconfigdb switches to add (-a -f), delete (-d), or merge (-m -f) vba_univ attribute values.
 The example in Section 3.7 illustrates this approach.

-Each system participating in the vb network must map its client communication gueues to either A24 or A32 space in a unique manner.
-Thus, there must be at least enough system VMEbus window space to accommodate the size devoted to the communication queues.
+Each system participating in the vb network must map its client communication queues to either A24 or A32 space in a unique manner.
+Allocated system VMEbus window space must be sufficient to accommodate the size devoted to the communication queues.
 In addition, the system VMEbus window of the box manager node must encompass the well-known address (default of 0xBC0000).